 When you sign up for Skinny Unlimited Broadband, we’ll hook your place up with the fastest type of connection available at the address.
-If you’re lucky enough to have Fibre already installed at your address, or available in your street, this means we’ll connect you up on the latest and greatest fibre Fibre network!
+If you’re lucky enough to have Fibre already installed at your address, or available on your street, this means we’ll connect you up with the latest and greatest Fibre network!

 After you sign up at skinny.co.nz/broadband, we’ll send out your Skinny Unlimited HG659 router, and confirm the track and trace info via email.
 Along with this we’ll let you know what’s happening with the Fibre connection process.